-Testing For Histamine Intolerance
+Histamine Intolerance Test

 The diagnosis of sensitivity to vasoactive amines is usually made through history and dietary exclusion; however, some studies have suggested that the measurement of diamine oxidase (DAO) levels may be helpful.

 I suggest just taking the DAO enzyme and see how you feel.

 The most common cause of histamine intolerance is a deficiency in DAO—an enzyme that breaks down histamine—due to gut damage or a microbial imbalance.
 It manifests with skin reactions and digestive symptoms after consuming histamine-rich foods and drinks.